murderhotel/murderhotel.github.io/index.md

 **Customer cost**: product returns (variable), physical deluxe editions (fixed)

 ## Revenue Streams
-Transaction-based revenue: the games will be sold premium, at a price point around 15€ in order to keep the "risk" of buying another game low and encouraging customers to return to our games repeatedly, while still feeling that their spending is minimal.
+Transaction-based revenue: the games will be sold premium, at a price point around 15€ in order to keep the commitment of buying another game low and encouraging customers to return to our games repeatedly, while still feeling that their spending is minimal.